mali19064/LSTM-CRF-pytorch-faster/README.md

 The code defaults to training word embedding from scratch.
 If you need to use pre-training word embedding, or take another model's outputs as it's inputs, you need to make some changes to the code, directly take the embedding as inpus of method '_get_lstm_features_parallel'.

+Moreover, the code runs on the CPU by default, and if you need to experience faster speed, you need to manually deploy the code to the GPU.

-(in previous version, parallel version 'LSTM_CRF_faster_parallel.py' is not work, now the bug is rectified)
+(In previous version, parallel version 'LSTM_CRF_faster_parallel.py' is not work, now the bug is rectified.
+For more questions please send email to M201570013@outlook.com)